Overview

 P ≈ Rs 36 lakh

 This applicant qualifies for an eligible home loan of approximately Rs 36 lakh at these terms.
-Increasing the tenure to 25 or 30 years would raise this eligible amount further (since the same EMI services a larger principal over more instalments), but it also increases the total interest paid over the life of the loan — verify both the eligibility gain and the interest cost before choosing a longer tenure purely to qualify for a bigger loan.
+Stretching the tenure to 25 or 30 years raises this eligible amount further, since the same EMI then services a larger principal over more instalments.
+It also adds to the total interest paid over the loan's life, so weigh the eligibility gain against the interest cost before choosing a longer tenure purely to qualify for a bigger loan.

 Step 5: Account for Other Factors

-- Credit score: A CIBIL score above 750 typically secures the bank's best interest rate and can unlock a higher FOIR cap.
-A score below 700 often results in a higher offered interest rate (which reduces the loan amount the same EMI can support) or, in some cases, outright rejection at certain lenders.
+Credit score matters first: a CIBIL score above 750 typically secures the bank's best interest rate and can unlock a higher FOIR cap, while a score below 700 often means a higher offered rate (shrinking the loan amount the same EMI supports) or, at some lenders, outright rejection.

-- Age and remaining working years: Banks limit tenure so that the loan is fully repaid by a maximum age — typically 60 for salaried applicants and 65–70 for self-employed applicants.
-A 50-year-old applicant may be restricted to a 10–15 year tenure rather than the full 20–30 years available to a younger applicant, which directly reduces eligibility.
+Age and remaining working years matter next.
+Banks limit tenure so the loan gets fully repaid by a maximum age, typically 60 for salaried applicants and 65 to 70 for self-employed applicants.
+A 50-year-old applicant might be restricted to a 10 to 15 year tenure rather than the full 20 to 30 years available to someone younger, which directly cuts eligibility.

-- Co-applicant income: Adding a co-applicant with independent income, most commonly a working spouse, increases the combined net monthly income used in the FOIR calculation, raising the maximum allowable EMI and therefore the eligible loan amount — provided the co-applicant's own existing EMIs do not offset the benefit.
+Co-applicant income can help too.
+Adding someone with independent income, most commonly a working spouse, raises the combined net monthly income used in the FOIR calculation and lifts the maximum allowable EMI, provided the co-applicant's own EMIs don't cancel out the benefit.

 Common Mistakes to Avoid

-Using gross salary instead of net salary.
-Banks calculate FOIR on take-home pay after deductions, not your gross CTC.
-Estimating eligibility using gross salary inflates the expected loan amount and leads to disappointment when the bank's actual offer comes in lower.
+Using gross salary instead of net salary trips up a lot of applicants.
+Banks calculate FOIR on take-home pay after deductions, not gross CTC, so estimating eligibility off gross salary inflates the expected loan amount and sets you up for a lower offer than you hoped for.

-Forgetting existing EMIs and credit card dues.
-Many applicants only account for major loans like a car loan and forget smaller obligations such as credit card minimum dues, personal loan EMIs, or even education loan instalments.
-Each of these directly reduces the maximum new EMI you can qualify for — review your last 3 months of bank statements to capture every recurring obligation.
+Forgetting existing EMIs and credit card dues is another common gap.
+Applicants often account for a car loan or personal loan but forget smaller recurring obligations like credit card minimum dues or education loan instalments.
+Each one lowers the maximum new EMI you can qualify for, so pull your last 3 months of bank statements and list every recurring payment.

-Ignoring the credit score impact on eligibility.
-A lower credit score does not just risk rejection — it can quietly reduce your eligible loan amount by pushing you into a higher interest rate bracket, which means the same maximum EMI supports a smaller principal.
-Check your credit score before applying and address any errors or overdue accounts that might be suppressing it.
+Ignoring the credit score impact costs more than a rejection risk.
+A lower score can quietly shrink your eligible loan amount by pushing you into a higher interest rate bracket, where the same maximum EMI supports a smaller principal.
+Check your score before applying and clear up any errors or overdue accounts that might be dragging it down.

 Formula & Methodology

-The full eligibility calculation chains together three formulas:
+The full eligibility calculation chains three formulas together:

-Using the worked example throughout this guide — Rs 80,000 net income, 50% FOIR, Rs 10,000 existing EMI, 9% interest, 20-year tenure — the eligible loan amount comes to approximately Rs 36 lakh.
-Changing any single input shifts the result: a higher FOIR cap (55% instead of 50%) raises the max new EMI to Rs 34,000, which increases eligibility to roughly Rs 41 lakh at the same rate and tenure; extending tenure to 25 years at the original Rs 30,000 EMI raises eligibility to approximately Rs 39 lakh, but adds several lakh in total interest paid over the loan's life.
+Using the worked example throughout this guide, Rs 80,000 net income, 50% FOIR, Rs 10,000 existing EMI, 9% interest, 20-year tenure, the eligible loan amount lands at approximately Rs 36 lakh.
+Change any single input and the result shifts: a higher FOIR cap of 55% instead of 50% raises the max new EMI to Rs 34,000, pushing eligibility to roughly Rs 41 lakh at the same rate and tenure.
+Extending tenure to 25 years at the original Rs 30,000 EMI raises eligibility to about Rs 39 lakh, but adds several lakh in total interest paid over the loan's life.